2023 Southeastern Louisiana Lady Lions softball team

-The 2023 Southeastern Louisiana Lady Lions softball team represents Southeastern Louisiana University during the 2023 NCAA Division I softball season.
-The Lady Lions play their home games at North Oak Park in Hammond, LA and are led by eighth-year head coach Rick Fremin.
+The 2023 Southeastern Louisiana Lady Lions softball team represented Southeastern Louisiana University during the 2023 NCAA Division I softball season.
+The Lady Lions played their home games at North Oak Park in Hammond, LA and were led by eighth-year head coach Rick Fremin.
 They are members of the Southland Conference.

 Preseason

 Southland Conference Coaches Poll

 The Southland Conference Coaches Poll was released on January 26, 2023.
 Southeastern Louisiana was picked to finish second in the Southland Conference with 113 overall votes and 2 first place votes.

 Preseason All-Southland team

 Four Lady Lions were named to the conference preseason first team, and one player was named as a second team member.